Influenza Vaccination Program

 Where to Get a Flu Vaccine

-Flu vaccine for the 2012-13 season is now available in Orange County.
-Flu vaccine (flu shot or nasal spray) is available from health care providers, clinics, and pharmacies throughout the county.
+Flu vaccine is available from health care providers, clinics, and pharmacies throughout the county.
 Contact your health care provider for more information or use the flu vaccine finder below.

 If you do not have a medical provider, or if you do not have health insurance coverage, you may obtain your flu shot free of charge from the Health Care Agency 17th Street Public Health Clinic, located at 1725 W. 17th Street, Santa Ana, 92706.
-Click here for the 17th Street HCA flu clinic schedule.
+Clinic hours are listed below.

 The flu shot is available for everyone ages 6 months and older.